 - Mysterious water on the bathroom floor: It could be a small amount well away from the bowl or right where the toilet meets the floor or wall.
 Small amounts of water from leaky toilets can run down the grooves between floor tiles or get soaked up by a rug.
 You can miss the early stages of a plumbing problem this way.

 - Uneven floor or tile: Homeowners sometimes notice a bump in the floor or tiles coming up around the toilet—only to find a slow leak has been happening.

-- Moldy or sewer gas smells: While your bathroom may not always be pleasant smelling, an extreme odor such as sewer gas or moldy fragrance may indicate a bigger issue.
+- Moldy or sewer gas smells: While your bathroom may not always be pleasant-smelling, an extreme odor such as sewer gas or moldy smell may indicate a bigger issue.